Certificate in Terrorism Studies

 Students of the Certificate in Terrorism Studies take courses, seminars, and workshops on terrorism taught by faculty in the Graduate School of International Policy and Management (GSIPM) and the Monterey Terrorism Research and Education Program (MonTREP), internationally recognized as a leading center of expertise on terrorism and ideological extremism.

-During their studies at MIIS, Certificate in Terrorism Studies students are eligible to work as research assistants on various MonTREP projects, including on the WMD Terrorism database, researching terrorist organizations and networks, and timely analyses of events and issues related to terrorism.
+During their studies at MIIS, Certificate in Terrorism Studies students are eligible to work as research assistants on various MonTREP projects.
 Students trained in Terrorism Studies at the Monterey Institute go on to careers focused on analyzing, assessing, or combating terrorism.
 Most graduates work in responsible positions in US government agencies, international organizations, academic research centers, and the private sector.

-Individuals holding advanced degrees (i.e., an MA or above, or the equivalent) or having equivalent levels of work experience in the areas of international policy, law, various sciences, intelligence analysis, or related law enforcement fields may apply for admission to obtain a Certificate in Terrorism Studies.
+Individuals holding a recent undergraduate or advanced degree (i.e., an MA or above, or the equivalent) or having equivalent levels of work experience in the areas of international policy, law, various sciences, intelligence analysis, or related law enforcement fields may apply for admission to obtain a Certificate in Terrorism Studies.
 Please contact one of our Enrollment Managers for more details.

 Monterey Institute students enrolled in degree programs (including the BAIS, MAIPS, MPA, MBA, MAIEP, and the MA degrees granted by the Graduate School of Translation, Interpretation, and Language Education may also apply for admission for the Certificate in Terrorism Studies.
-Completing the Certificate requires a minimum of 16 credits in addition to those required for a degree.
-Students may not count the same credits toward both a degree and a non-degree Certificate.
+Completing the Certificate requires a minimum of 20 credits as outlined below.
+Students may use free elective credits to pursue Certificate credits.
+Students may not double count credits as elective/Certificate course credit and core, language or track credits within their degree.

 All students earning the Certificate in Terrorism Studies must complete the following course: